julienlargetpiet/NexUs/README.md

 **Designed to work on Linux filesystems accepting concurrent read of files**

+NexUs come with its own protocols and encoding format for integers.

 ## Do not trust anybody

 This versioning enables 2 levels of trust.